Ready Title Deeds

 The original and a copy of the title deed; A current search; A spousal consent; I.D copies of both the vendor and purchaser; KRA PIN copies of both parties; Executed application for consent forms.

-If the board approves this transaction, it will issue a letter of consent to the owner.
+Once the board approves this transaction, it will issue a letter of consent to the vendor.

 8. Valuation & Payment of Stamp Duty